 |Flag Size (H x L):||53.5" x 79"|

-A flag collector that came in contact with the flag, following its discovery, automatically presumed that the 20 stars dated the textile to the period between 1818 and 1819, when we had 20 states.
-Given the entirely hand-sewn, silk construction and the use of gold stars, this was a logical assumption.
-But the painting of Washington exhibits characteristics peculiar to the Victorian era, in particular his rosy cheeks, and the painted eagle is not in a form that one would expect to find during the federal period.
-Federal eagles often have a turkey or snake-head form and are stylistically quite different on the whole than Civil War period eagle images.
-Further, the metallic paint used in the eagle and the stars was not what one would expect in the early 19th century.
-Such paint isn't seen regularly in American objects until the Civil War era and afterwards.
-And it was not what one would expect from a professional flag-maker in any period.
-Commercially-made examples would have gilded or gilt-painted stars, which are more refined.
-These were instead painted to look like gilded stars, which is consistent with Vermont's rural location.
-And finally, the silk appeared to be weighted with mineral salts or some other agent, that caused vertical splits and associated breakdown.
-This condition is common in post-1860 silk flags, but unusual in those made prior to that time.
-All of these traits pointed toward a Civil War date and the use of 20 stars as a Southern-exclusionary number.
+A collector that came in contact with the flag, following its discovery, automatically presumed that the 20 stars dated the textile to the period between 1818 and 1819, when we had 20 states.
+Given the entirely hand-sewn, silk construction, and the use of gold stars, this was a logical assumption.
+But the painting of Washington exhibited characteristics peculiar to the Victorian era--in particular, his rosy cheeks--and the painted eagle is not in a form that one would expect to find during the American Federal period (approx. 1789-1823).
+Federal eagles often appear in what historians call a "turkey head" or "snake-head" form, and are significantly different, on the whole, from Civil War period and later eagle images.
+Further, the particular sort of metallic paint employed in the eagle and stars was not one that I would expect to see in the early 19th century.
+I recognized it as Civil War period or even after.
+This was not what I would expect from a professional flag-maker in any period.
+Commercially-made examples would be likely to have gilt stars that were much more refined.
+In retrospect, this was consistent with Vermont’s rural location.
+Finally, the silk appeared to be weighted with mineral salts or some other agent, which caused the tell-tale vertical splits exhibited in the fabric.
+This condition is common in post-1860 flags, yet unusual in those made prior to that time.
+All of these traits pointed toward both a Civil War date and the use of 20 stars as a Southern-exclusionary element (removing the Southern states).

-The 20 stars on this particular flag may represent the 35 total states between 1863 and 1864, less the 15 Slave States.
-Or it may represent the count of 36 states near the end of the war, less the 11 states that officially seceded by way of popular vote, ratified by the respective state congresses, less the 5 states which at that time were considered Border States and held a significant population that supported the Southern cause.
+The 20 stars could represent one of two possible calculations by the maker(s), when removing the Confederate-leaning states.
+It could be that the total reflects the full count of 35 states between June of 1863 and October of 1864, less the 15 Slave States.
+Alternatively, it could reflect the count of 36, following the admission of Nevada on Halloween in 1864, less the 11 states that officially seceded by way of popular vote, (ratified by the respective state congresses,) minus the 5 states which, at that time, were considered Border States.
+These held a significant population that supported the Southern cause.

 Construction: Entirely hand-sewn silk canton and stripes with gold painted stars, text, and eagle.
 There are hand-sewn silk ties along the hoist.
 The portrait is painted in oil on silk.